 So, where can you access Facebook Ad campaign analytics?

-Luckily, everything you need to monitor campaign results is in Facebook Ads Manager.
+Luckily, everything you need is in Facebook Ads Manager.
 We mentioned this earlier in our overview of Facebook Ads Manager Tabs.
 As a review:

 - Click the Campaigns tab to see relevant results for each campaign you’re running.

-- Ad Sets shows ad set performance across or within campaigns.
+- Ad Sets show ad set performance across or within campaigns.

 - Click on Ads for the most granular reporting view — real-time analytics on single ads’ performance.